 In his book Revenge of the Analog, David Sax makes the case that good old-fashioned analog products aren’t going anywhere any time soon.
 And it isn’t just hipsters––with their love of vinyl and Polaroids––propping up the market for old-school stuff.
 His research, and the research of many others, points to something more fundamental: humans like physical things.

 Now, this comes with a caveat.
 Obviously we are at a point where digital addiction is the norm.
 Saying we like physical things more than screens seems counter-intuitive.
 Yes, we usually choose screens over reading books or hiking or painting.
 But we choose them in the same way a four year-old chooses candy over a nourishing meal.
 It’s not good for us.
 Anytime we exercise some self-discipline and go for that hike, our brains and bodies light up with joy.

-So, it’s good for us to put our phones down.
+So, it’s good for us to put our phones down, turn the TV off, or shut down the laptop.
 But as many studies make clear, it goes much deeper than that.
 Screens are affecting how we learn––and not for the better.